J-P-Dorman/game/README.md

     func: ({ action }) => {
         const { x, y } = state.position;

-        // THREE.js code goes here
-        // Use x and y to update position of NPC on screen },
+        // Use x and y, along with THREE.js to update position
+        // of NPC on screen every frame
+    },
-    repeat: true, // Don't just render the first step of the animation
+    repeat: true, // Don't just render the first step of the animation });
-    maxTime: 200 // Move to the next frame of animation every 200ms
-    stack: false // For a simple example don't allow multiple NPCs to move at once });
 ```